It is important that you find the right celebrant to be alongside you as you prepare for the funeral of your loved one, and on the day itself.

-I create heartfelt and meaningful ceremonies imbued with warmth and integrity.
-The values, beliefs and life story of those being remembered and honoured are woven together in a final farewell which supports and comforts you, their loved ones.
+The values, beliefs and life story of those being remembered and honoured are woven together into a final farewell which supports and comforts you, their loved ones.

 Unbound by any one belief system, I am guided by you, as together we create a ceremony which feels right for your unique circumstances.